 The system can be a bit restrictive though, so that’s an important consideration to make.
 There’s a hugging sensation at either side of the feet that some runners will enjoy

 , and others won’t like one bit.

-With a 9mm heel to toe drop this shoe is a middle-of-the-road product.
+With a 9mm heel to toe drop, this shoe is a middle-of-the-road product.
 It will work well for both heel strikers and runners that have a mid-stride form.
-Generally the defined heel doesn’t get in the way for those non-heel runners, but some purists will find it annoying or cumbersome at times, particularly when going downhill.
-The drop level of this shoe makes it a good transition shoe for heel strikers that want to develop a more natural gait
+Generally, the defined heel doesn’t get in the way for those non-heel runners, but some purists will find it annoying or cumbersome at times, particularly when going downhill.
+The dropping level of this shoe makes it a good transition shoe for heel strikers that want to develop a more natural gait

 •Stretch Mesh Upper